bencehamrak/bencehamrak.github.io/README.md

 ### Partisan identity:

-- Do National Football Games Reduce Out-Party Animosity?
-A Multiple-Event Regression Discontinuity Analysis
+- More Than a Game?
+A Multi-Event Regression Discontinuity Analysis on the Effect of Football on Out-Party Animosity

 - In-party favoritism or out-party threat?
 Testing the mechanisms behind citizens' differential support for democratic norm violation in opposition and government (with Kata Moravecz, Mariyana Angelova, Levente Littvay, Jennifer McCoy, and Gabor Simonovits)